 Consider this – you buy your dream home, a detached new build in your perfect neighborhood.
 It’s a steal, at only $500,000, but still by far the biggest purchase you’ll ever make, representing years of hard work.
 If an unforeseen accident – a fire, for example – destroys the entire property and you don’t have insurance, you’ll bear sole responsibility for the loss.
 Your house, and all your possessions will be gone.

 Another common reason for wanting insurance is to protect your liability.
-All Square One’s homeowner’s policies protect against personal and/or premises liability.
-Personal liability protects you against similar negligence anywhere in the world.
+All homeowner’s policies from Square One protect against personal and/or premises liability.
+Personal liability protects you against your negligence anywhere in the world.
 For example, if you’re playing golf on holiday and accidentally hit someone with your ball, your home insurance policy would respond in the event they decide to seek damages.
 Premises liability protects you if someone is hurt on your property and decides to sue you.

 Liability claims can easily run into the hundreds of thousands of dollars, and without protection, can bankrupt persons who are found to be negligent.
 So, having liability protection included within your home insurance is a huge benefit, and saves you from the need to purchase a separate liability policy.

 The bank has what’s known in the industry as an ‘insurable interest’ in your property.
 That means that a loss or damage to your property would affect them financially.
 For this reason, mortgage providers often require you to insure the property before they will release funds.
 This ensures that the bank’s investment is protected, and that they will be reimbursed even if you breach the conditions of the policy.
-This requirement is known as the Standard Mortgage Clause.
+This requirement is satisfied by adding the Standard Mortgage Clause to your home insurance policy.

 Square One was the first to offer a fully customizable policy in North America.
 Our customers can choose the coverage, limits and deductibles that suit their needs.
 Don’t own any specialty property?
 With us, you don’t pay to insure it.
 And the best part?
 You can get a quote and buy a policy online, all from the comfort of your own home.